devcxm/iOS-Images-Extractor/README.md

 #iOS Images Extractor
-iOS Images Extractor is a Mac app to normalize , decode or extract images from iOS apps.
+iOS Images Extractor is a Mac app to normalize , decode and extract images from iOS apps.

 ##Support Files
 - `png、jpg`